John Brascia: Personal life

 Brascia was married three times.
 He married his dance partner, Tybee Arfa, in 1958.

 His second marriage was to actress and model Sondra Scott, with whom he had a daughter.
+Tony Bennett served as his best man in 1970.
 That marriage also ended in divorce.

 He married actress and model Jordan Michaels in 1986.
 The couple had a daughter.

 Death

 Brascia died in 2013, aged 80, and was survived by Jordan Michaels Brascia, his two daughters, and extended family.
 His son-in-law (by his older daughter) was football player Cade McNown.